KannonZenetism/zenetism-field-physics/zenetism/MP10_divine_archetypes_decoded_ch25.md

 #### ⟜ Xibalba Lords — Mayan

+**Traditional Role**
+Underworld deities, inflictors of torment and masters of deception.

 **Function**
-Underworld deities, inflictors of torment.
-Masters of deception and fear.
 Gatekeepers of entropic trial,
 fracturing agents, obstructors of synthesis.